iann0036/tf-cfn-provider/docs/providers/azurerm/SqlDatabase.md

 `StorageEndpoint` - (Optional) Specifies the blob storage endpoint (e.g. https://MyAccount.blob.core.windows.net).
 This blob storage will hold all Threat Detection audit logs.
 Required if `State` is `Enabled`.

 `UseServerDefault` - (Optional) Should the default server policy be used?
 Defaults to `Disabled`.

+### Import Properties

+`StorageUri` - (Required) Specifies the blob URI of the .bacpac file.

+`StorageKey` - (Required) Specifies the access key for the storage account.

+`StorageKeyType` - (Required) Specifies the type of access key for the storage account.
+Valid values are `StorageAccessKey` or `SharedAccessKey`.

+`AdministratorLogin` - (Required) Specifies the name of the SQL administrator.

+`AdministratorLoginPassword` - (Required) Specifies the password of the SQL administrator.

+`AuthenticationType` - (Required) Specifies the type of authentication used to access the server.
+Valid values are `SQL` or `ADPassword`.

+`OperationMode` - (Optional) Specifies the type of import operation being performed.
+The only allowable value is `Import`.

 ## Return Values